 Report the top counterparties that comprise 95% of total CVA, ranked by CVA in the columns as described above.

-Worksheet 4— CVA Sensitivities
+F.4— CVA Sensitivities

 Column Instructions

 Aggregate CVA sensitivities and slides

 Change in aggregate asset-side CVA for a given change in the underlying risk factor.
 A sensitivity refers to a 1 unit change in the risk factor, and a slide refers to a larger change in the risk factor.
 Report an increase in CVA as a positive figure.
 Reported figures should be gross of CVA hedges.
 The BHC may provide their own values for slides (e.g., +20bps instead of +10bps).
 However, if a BHC chooses to report slides other than those listed, at least one slide must be consistent with the size of the shock to that risk factor under the FR scenario.
 All slides should be reported only if they are based on a full revaluation of the portfolio given the change in the risk factor; slides should not be reported if they are simple linear scaling of the associated sensitivity.
 At a minimum there should be slides that represent a significant positive and negative move for that risk factor.
 For credit, when a basis point move is requested, this refers to an absolute move in the risk factor, and when a percentage move is requested, this refers to the relative move in the risk factor.